GET HARD RESULTS. Start here

 • Ulcer medications

-Never stop taking your prescription medication without first consulting a healthcare provider.
-Talk with a provider about switching if you notice a dip in sexual performance with a new med.
+Never stop taking a prescription medication without first consulting a healthcare professional.
+Talk with your provider about switching if you notice a dip in sexual performance with a new med.

 If the root of your ED is psychological, talking to a mental health professional online or in person might help.